ahmad-fahim/SQL/MIS data/Readme.txt

-After erery month-end we have to provide data to the customer for loan and deposit account in seperate template.
+After every month-end we have to provide data to the customer for loan and deposit account in seperate template.
 We provide data to them in in txt or dump file format.